Loop Road – The Alligator Super Highway in the Everglades

 Since the Tamiami Trail is a two lane road from Naples to south Miami. travel is much slower.
 A freeway, I-75, completed in 1992, was designated Alligator Alley.
 If either of these highways is considered the pathway or alley for alligators, we have news – there is a road that must be the “super-highway” of gators.
 Can you imagine a 25 mile stretch of road where you can view scores of alligators in their natural habitat without even getting out of your car?
 That rarely traveled road is Loop Road, Big Cypress Preserve.

-Loop Road starts from the west, when using the Tamiami Trail, at about mile marker 59.
+Loop Road starts when traveling east on Tamiami Trail (Rt.
+41), when using the Tamiami Trail, at about mile marker 59.
 Also known as Monroe Station, the location is not much more than an intersection.
 Loop Road runs a little southeast and then back northeast until it intersects Rt.
 41 again, some 25 miles later.
-You wander through some of the most dense Everglades in the preserve.
+You wander through some of the most dense swamp in the Everglades.

 I am not going to sugarcoat this!
 If you don’t like nature, don’t take this road.
 If you don’t have plenty of gas, don’t take this road (there are no gas stations).
 If you are in a hurry, don’t take this road.
 If you don’t want to run about 20 miles an hour on a pothole laced gravel road, don’t take this road.
 If your vehicle has any weaknesses, don’t take this road!
 If you need a bathroom, once again, you better like nature really well!